angelosk/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on May 31, 2015.
+These stats were last updated on June 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 17209
+* Attacker IP addresses collected: 17232
-* Total SSH attempts observed: 30290349
+* Total SSH attempts observed: 30400644
-* Unique malware samples captured: 676
+* Unique malware samples captured: 677
-* Malicious domains identified: 301
+* Malicious domains identified: 303
-* Unique passwords collected from sensors: 842671
+* Unique passwords collected from sensors: 845363
-* Unique usernames collected from sensors: 25234
+* Unique usernames collected from sensors: 25261
 * SSH library versions observed from SSH bruteforce tools: 162

 ## Features